 “If you hear the baby in the night, you can just roll over and go back to sleep.
 I promise I will hear her too.
 In the morning, you can tell me all about it.”
 This coaching is really effective and gives young children clear guidance about what to do during the night if they do awaken.

 “Remember, we don’t climb in the crib or put toys or blankets in there.”
 Explaining this helps a well-meaning sibling understand the rules and keeps the baby safe in the crib.

-Practice makes perfect… or at least makes everything easier and easier.
+Practice may not make perfect, but it certainly can make everything easier and easier.
 Give this transition some time.
 It can reasonably take a week or two for everyone to really adjust to this new way of doing things.
 In the meantime, give yourself and your kiddos some grace!
-You’ve got this mama!
+You’ve got this!

 Watch how Prisilla, mom of 8, effectively implements this with a few of her children.
 Yes, all 8 kids share three bedrooms!
 It works well for them, and they’re all great little sleepers.V

 Remember, my most valuable tip for siblings to share a room truly is to start with two good sleepers.
 If this is a struggle, be sure to check out my baby and toddler sleep classes.
 You don’t have to do this alone!